Top 12 Best Time Tracking Apps for Freelancers

 Runs in The Background

-Timer apps can quickly become obtrusive when they keep popping up multiple screens and options, diverting the user from the actual task at hand.
+Timer apps can quickly become obtrusive when they keep popping up on multiple screens and options, diverting the user from the actual task at hand.

 Tick specifically addresses this issue and runs silently in the background while you focus on what matters.